-In other words, if a contractor or subcontractor submitted a fixed-price bid in June 2020 based on materials costs at that time but did not buy the materials until a year later-a common occurrence-its cost for the materials would have risen an average of more than 26%.
-Given that materials often represent half or more of the cost of a contract, such an increase could easily wipe out the profit from a project and potentially put the contractor out of business.
+In other words, if a contractor or subcontractor submitted a fixed-price bid in April 2020 based on materials costs at that time but did not buy the materials until this summer, its cost for the materials would have risen an average of nearly 28%.
+Given that materials may account for half or more of the cost of a contract, such an increase could easily wipe out the profit from a project and potentially put the contractor out of business.